quicwg/base-drafts/draft-ietf-quic-recovery.md

 ({{sent-packets-fields}}) for loss recovery and congestion control.

-After a packet is declared lost, the endpoint can still maintain state for it for an amount of time, such as a PTO, to allow for packet reordering.
+After a packet is declared lost, the endpoint can still maintain state for it for an amount of time to allow for packet reordering; see Section 13.3 of
+{{QUIC-TRANSPORT}}.
 This enables a sender to detect spurious retransmissions.

 Sent packets are tracked for each packet number space, and ACK processing only applies to a single space.